 Kheer is an integral part of the Indian Cuisine.
 The dish has its origins traced to ancient India.
 The word Kheer comes from the Sanskrit word for milk i.e. ksheer (क्षीर).
-For Ages Kheer, as a dessert, has been made through out the globe.
+This dessert has been made though out the globe for ages now.
 Variation of the recipe, but the basic recipe and ingredients being the same, have been found in Iran, Indian subcontinent and a lot of other parts of the world.

 The basic recipe involves boiling of milk, dry fruits like almonds, cashews, pistachios, raisins, with sugar or jaggery and rice, tapiocapearls or vermicelli.
 Use of Saffron is entirely up to your taste & choice.
 Today we are making Vermicelli Pudding or Sewaiyon Ki Kheer.
 It takes about 20 minutes to cook and the outcome is an amazingly lip smacking and delectable dessert.
 This is a beginner’s dessert recipe.
-South Indians refer to Kheer as payesh or payasam.
+In South India Kheer is referred to as payesh or payasam.
 Sewaiyon Ki Kheer is a 2000 year old dish and is still a staple Hindu temple food served as Prasad or Prasadam to the devotees.

 So without further delay let us start making these crispy, delectable & toothsome Sewaiyon Ki Kheer.